Kalam95/XebieaTest/README.md

 # Uitilies
 Files like constanst, color and theme  are there in this sections.
 And extensions of [Data, Dictionary, Array, String, etc]

+# Uinit Testing
+I have implemented one api test case as uinit testing as i found that that test was enough for the application as this application is  single screen application and every logic comes under that single test case. i did it because of lack of time.